dlanza1/ExDeMon/doc/developers-guide.md

 ### State for stateful components

-Defined metrics, analysis and notificators may need to keep some historical data.
+Defined metrics, analysis and triggers may need to keep some historical data.
 If so, the component can implement the interface ch.cern.spark.status.HasState.

 The save() method must return an object which implemeants the interface StateValue and contains only the data that needs to be stored.